Clover vs. Square: Key Differences

 As a quick reminder, your POS system refers firstly to your POS terminal, which is the hardware that physically accepts credit card payments, cash, and checks.
 But if you opt for an all-in-one payment service provider like Clover or Square, your POS system will also include software that can process those payments, as well as offer additional capabilities that help you run and manage your business, like inventory management, employee tracking, customer-behavior data, sales report generation, and more.

 So, how do Clover vs. Square compare—and which one is right for your business?
 To answer those questions, we’ll give you an overview of both so you can make a side-to-side comparison of these two POS systems.

 Clover allows business owners to build their ideal payment processing system with a combination of their hardware and software offerings.
-More specifically, Clover offers the following hardware:
+Let’s take a closer look at both.